waterloo-rocketry/minerva-old/README.md

 _<> denotes required item_
 _[] denotes optional item_

-- `meeting-type` can be: general (for a general team meeting), subteam (for a sub-team meeting), test (for a cold flow, static fire), or other
+- `meeting-type` can be: meeting (for a general or subteam meeting),, test (for a cold flow, static fire), or other
 - `alert` will @channel all channels listed (main and additional)
 - `alert-single-channel` will @channel the main channel, and direct message single-channel guests in the additional channels
 - `alert-main-channel` will @channel the main channel, and post the message (sans-@channel) to additional channels